lilyayala/Auth0RulesProject/README.md

 1. Create a Non Interactive application API Explorer Client:
 * This non-interactive application allows obtaining the data for you to get a list of all your clients and rules from your application Management API.
 To create the non-interactive application go to the dashboard and when you create a new application, you select 'Machine to machine application' then it will prompt a message to select your Auth0 API management and the scopes.
 You can also follow these steps to create the non-interactive application: https://auth0.com/docs/api/management/v2/create-m2m-app
 * Once created, we can make calls through an application, but we will need a token to access the list.
-Since we will be making frequent calls we can generate this token dynamtically.
+Since we will be making frequent calls, we can generate this token dynamically.

-In our sample application you can find this piece of code to generate an access token to the API in applist.js.
+In our sample application, you can find this piece of code to generate an access token to the API in applist.js.

 ```node.js
 var tokenRequestOptions = {